visidata/visidata-plugin/README.md

 Run `cookiecutter gh:visidata/visidata-plugin` and then answer the prompts.
 This will help set the fundamentals for your plugin structure.

+If you are not using cookiecutter, rename {{cookiecutter.plugin_name}}.py to the name of your plugin, and add the plugin code to it.

 ## Publishing your plugin

 To publish a plugin, ensure there is a public repo with your `.py` file.